AugmentedFifth/schonfinkel/README.md

 consists only of uppercase letters.
 This allows it to be differentiated from `a`, which is another distinct token.
 In Haskell this would have to be `L a` (note the space in between).
-Just like in Haskell, function invocations can be made in infix form even for alphabetically-named functions by simply surrounding the function identifier with backticks (`` ` ``).
-However, in Schönfinkel the backtick on the right side of the identifier is optional.
-If it is omitted, the backtick is "automatically inserted" just before the next character that either
+Just like in Haskell, function invocations can be made in infix form even for alphabetically-named functions.
+In Haskell, this is achieved by simply surrounding the function identifier with backticks (`` ` ``).
+However, in Schönfinkel there is no backtick on the right side of the identifier.
+Instead, the "missing" backtick is "automatically inserted" just before the next character that either

 * isn't alphabetic, or
 * is of a different case (lower → upper or vice versa).